duniter/duniter/doc/Network.md

 25AC706AF69E60A0334B2A072F4B802C3242B159
 ```
 and is followed by signature of `KEY_FINGERPRINT`'s owner.

-### THT Signification
+### Wallet's fields signification

-#### hosters
+#### Hosters

-The `hosters` field is a list of *nodes* a given key declares as the ones that **officialy manages this key's transactions**.
-That is, which are the nodes by which **every transactions of this key pass** trough.
+The `Hosters` field is a list of *nodes* a given wallet declares as the ones that **officialy manages this wallet's transactions**.
+That is, which are the nodes by which **every transactions of this wallet pass trough**.

-#### trusts
+#### Trusts

-The `trusts` field is a list of *nodes* a given key does trust for receiving transactions.
-This means, for a given `Recipient`, that he would rather accept transactions from `Sender` if the sender's transactions are managed by one of the trusted nodes of `Recipient`.
+The `Trusts` field is a list of *nodes* a given wallet does trust for receiving transactions.
+This means, for a given `Recipient`, that this wallet considers transactions from `Sender` as valid only if the sender's transactions are managed by one of the trusted nodes of `Recipient` (this wallet).

-> Indeed, if the owner of a key is not an honest man/organization and wants to cheat, he probably will declare a corrupted node *he controls* for his transactions managment.
+> Indeed, if the owner of a wallet is not an honest man/organization and wants to cheat, he probably will declare a corrupted node *he controls* for his wallet's transactions management.
 Thus, he would be able to declare wrong transactions and steal people he trades with.

-> If the owner of a key declares a node he *trusts* is not subject to corruption as trading node, it will be more difficult for a dishonest man to cheat against him as he does not control the trusted node.
+> If the owner of a wallet declares a node he *trusts* is not subject to corruption as trading node, it will be more difficult for a dishonest man to cheat against him as he does not control the trusted node.

+#### RequiredTrusts

+This field, combined with `Trusts`, gives the threshold a sending wallet needs to reach for a recipient's wallet to consider a transaction as valid.

-### THT Protections
+### Wallet Protections

-Of course, a THT entry is a critical data.
-Thus, **it has to be signed** by the owner of the key.
-If an entry is not signed by the owner of the key, it should not be considered as trustworthy information.
+Of course, a Wallet is a critical data.
+Thus, **it has to be signed** by the owner of the wallet.
+If an entry is not signed by the owner of the wallet, it should not be considered as trustworthy information.